Septic Tank Installation and The Crucial Facts You Should Know

 Designing a septic tank system prior to a septic tank installation is not as simple as it seems.
 It’s a lot more complicated than simply envisioning where the septic system is going to be located.

-Prior to septic system installation, a trusted septic tank company needs to come out to your home to analyze the topography and soils in which you plan to place your tank and septic field.
+Prior to the septic system installation, a trusted septic tank company needs to come out to your home to analyze the topography and soils in which you plan to place your tank and septic field.
 This is done to make sure the ground is suitable for the type of septic tank that is going to be used and the kind of media that will be implemented in the field.

 First, the soil type in the ground needs to be identified.
 A septic tank company will excavate some of your land with test pits and check out the soil types, look at the different horizons and look for restrictive layers to see how the water will pass through the depths of soil as well as how quickly water will be able to flow through it, this is called hydraulic loading and it allows us to calculate the rates associated with each soil type.
 Percolation testing helps us determine how quickly the water is absorbed into the soil.